 Sign an addendum in your Digital River contract to enable landed costs.

 Define the cross-border patterns (that is, the ship-to or ship-from countries) where you want to enable the landed cost feature.
 These ship-to countries must be supported by Digital River and cannot include embargoed nations.

 Provide samples of completed customs forms to Digital River's Compliance department for approval.

-To enable landed costs from Global Commerce:
+To enable landed costs for your site from Global Commerce:

 Sign in to Global Commerce.

 If your company has more than one site, select the site from the Sites field.
 If your company has only one site, Global Commerce automatically populates the Site field.